NEXT STEPS AFTER GRADUATION: INTERNATIONAL GRADUATE STUDENTS

 (A) the day your thesis grade is updated to 'CO' in goSFU (if your program includes a thesis), or

-To apply for a post-graduation work permit within Canada, you should have valid temporary resident status in Canada (e.g. a valid study permit, valid visitor status, or implied status) at the time of your application.
+To apply for a PGWP within Canada, you should have valid temporary resident status in Canada (e.g. a valid study permit, valid visitor status, or maintained status (formerly known as implied status) at the time of your application.

-You may apply for the post-graduation work permit within Canada while holding implied status, provided that you have applied to extend your study permit or change your status to visitor before your study permit expires or becomes invalid.
+You may apply for the PGWP within Canada while holding maintained status (formerly known as implied status), provided that you have applied to extend your study permit or change your status to visitor before your study permit expires or becomes invalid.

-** Keep in mind that your study permit will automatically expire 90 days after you have completed your program, or on the expiry date printed on your study permit, whichever comes first.**
+** Keep in mind that your study permit will automatically become invalid 90 days after you have completed your program, or on the expiry date printed on your study permit, whichever comes first.**

-If you would like to start working while you await processing of your post-graduation work permit application, your study permit must be valid at the time of your application (i.e. you must apply for the work permit before your study permit expires or becomes invalid) and meet certain eligibility requirements specified in the application timeline linked below.
+If you would like to start working while you await processing of your PGWP application, your study permit must be valid at the time of your application (i.e. you must apply for the work permit before your study permit expires or becomes invalid) and meet certain eligibility requirements specified in the application timeline linked below.

 You also have the option to apply for the work permit from outside Canada.
 Your study permit must have been valid at some point in the 180 days prior to submitting your application.